ndd21/PHYS281/docs/demo-terminal.md

     `more`, `less`, or `cat`

-    For short files, that can be displayed fully within the terminal window the `more` and `cat` essentially commands are equivalent (note that `cat` can actually be used to concatenate the content of many files).
+    For short files, that can be displayed fully within the terminal window the `more` and `cat` commands are essentially equivalent (note that `cat` can actually be used to concatenate the content of many files).
 For longer files `cat` will output the whole content in one go while `more` will output just what fits on the screen and the content can be scrolled through with the ++enter++ key.

-E.g., to show the content of a text file called `numbers.txt` in the current directory, which contains a column of numbers:
+E.g., to show the content of a text file called `numbers.txt` in the current directory, which contains a column of numbers, use:

 ```bash
 $ more numbers.txt